-Over a hundred protesters gathered outside the embassy of the United States in Lebanon's Awkar on Saturday demanding the implementation of United Nations Security Council Resolution 1559.
+Over a hundred protesters gathered outside the United States embassy in Lebanon's Awkar on Saturday, demanding the implementation of United Nations Security Council Resolution 1559.
 Army and security forces deployed heavily in the area and blocked the road leading to the embassy with barbed wire, said the Lebanese National News Agency (NNA).

 By Arthur Blok